 It also uses field recordings of the Pennines by Jo Kennedy, with her kind permission.
 This is related to the key part that the band's producer, Martin Hannett, played in their music.
 He is portrayed in Michael Winterbottom's 2002 film, 24 Hour Party People, as recording 'the silence' on the moors, and brought a highly individual sensibility to his role that involved recording lift shafts, flight cases and breaking glass, as well as using all manner of studio wizardry to create unique acoustic spaces for the music to exist in, that lent it an otherworldly air.

 I've used the VLF recordings of Stephen P. McGreevy, a form of natural radio - electromagnetic emissions in the very-low-frequency band caused by massive discharges and their after-effects in lightning storms and by the solar wind buffeting the earth's magnetic field, visible as Aurora Borealis and Australis.

 I've also used my own electromagnetic recordings made from computer drives, ATMs, ticket dispensers and overhead tram lines.
-These two forms of electromagnetic recording relate to the radio signal CP 1919, the first pulsar discovered by Irish astrophysicist, Jocelyn Bell Burnell and her supervisor Anthony Hewish, the successive visual readouts of which features on the cover of Unknown Pleasures.
+These two forms of electromagnetic recording relate to the radio signal CP 1919, the first pulsar discovered by Irish astrophysicist, Jocelyn Bell Burnell, the successive visual readouts of which features on the cover of Unknown Pleasures.
 Pulsars are dense, fast-rotating neutron stars that emit a beam of electromagnetic radiation.

 I've always been more attracted to the sense of the uncanny in Joy Division's music (“with the 'witchy emptiness' of the Pennines weighing heavily upon them” - Mark Fisher) , and the science fiction element, as I always saw it - I never liked the gothic take that was later established, not helped by the cover image on Closer, it felt too prescriptive.